 It governs common economic, social and security policies of its member states.

-According the EU website, the objectives of the EU are to establish European citizenship, ensure freedom, justice and security, promote economic and social progress, and assert Europe's role in the world.
+, the objectives of the EU are to establish European citizenship, ensure freedom, justice and security, promote economic and social progress, and assert Europe's role in the world.

 Membership is open to any country with a democratic government, a good human rights record, and sound economic policies.